 - Low Cut Connie – tune into their “Tough Cookies” live streams every Thursday and Saturday on FB and IG.
 I’ve worked with Adam and am so impressed with what he’s doing in his bedroom during the quarantine.
 Clothing optional.

 - Elephant Stone – tune into Rishi’s “Sacred Sound Sessions” on Tuesdays.
-He was teasing future guests from his MIEN project last night that includes members of the Horrors and Black Angels. *wink wink* Also, Elephant Stone’s new song written during quarantine called “American Dream.”
+He was teasing future guests from his MIEN project last night which includes members of the Horrors and Black Angels. *wink wink* Also, Elephant Stone’s new song written during quarantine is called “American Dream.”
 Proceeds go to PLUS1.

 - Bird Streets – I’ve known John Brodeur since college and it’s mindblowing how far his music has come.
 He writes fantastic pop songs that echo Big Star, Jellyfish, Wilco, etc. Check out his self-titled album that he co-wrote and performed with Jason Falkner.
 And tune into his “Quarantine Blues” live streams.